Dorvie/Dawn-Challenge/README.md

 # The challenge..

 Modify the section so the washing machine icon is an editable setting that can be changed in the Shopify customizer.
 A fixed 90x90 pixel size is fine to keep hardcoded.

+Similar to an Image Banner, where the image can be changed from the customizer.